goci-io/atlantis-helm-deployment/README.md

 This is the default workflow for Terraform with an [AWS S3 backend](https://www.terraform.io/docs/backends/types/s3.html) and default AWS region set.
 You will need to list your projects/modules within a seperate `atlantis.yaml` file in your repository.
-Additionally all projects/modules need their own `Makefile` with an `init` and `clean` command.

 Example:

-1. `atlantis.yaml` file within your repository:
 ```yaml
 version: 3
 projects: